Pathum Nissanka: International career

+Early days

 In January 2019, he was named in Sri Lanka A's squad for the first-class series against Ireland A. He was the leading run-scorer for Sri Lanka A with 258 runs in two matches.
 In February 2019, he scored his 1,000th run in the 2018–19 Premier League Tournament, batting for Nondescripts Cricket Club against Colombo Cricket Club.
 He finished the tournament as the leading run-scorer for Nondescripts Cricket Club, with 1,088 runs in seven matches.

 In November 2019, he was named in Sri Lanka's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 Later the same month, he was named in Sri Lanka's squad for the men's cricket tournament at the 2019 South Asian Games.
-The Sri Lanka team won the silver medal, after they lost to Bangladesh by seven wickets in the final.
+The Sri Lanka team won the silver medal after they lost to Bangladesh by seven wickets in the final.

 In February 2021, Nissanka was named in Sri Lanka's limited overs squad for their series against the West Indies.
 He made his Twenty20 International (T20I) debut for Sri Lanka on 3 March 2021, against the West Indies.
 Three days later, Nissanka was named in Sri Lanka's Test squad, also for their series against the West Indies.
 He made his One Day International (ODI) debut for Sri Lanka on 10 March 2021, against the West Indies.
 He made his Test debut for Sri Lanka on 21 March 2021, against the West Indies.
 In the second innings of the match, he scored 103 runs to become the fourth batsman for Sri Lanka to score a century on debut in Test cricket.
 It was also the first century to be scored by a Sri Lankan batsman away from home on debut.

 On 1 October 2021, he was added to Sri Lanka's squad for the 2021 ICC Men's T20 World Cup.
 During the World Cup, Nissanka scored 221 runs in eight matches, including three half centuries.
 On 16 January 2022, against Zimbabwe Nissanka scored his maiden ODI half century.
-He scored 146 runs in three matches, including two half centuries.
+He scored 146 runs in three matches, including two half-centuries.
 Due to his performance, Nissanka was named the Player of the Series.
-Even though Sri Lanka lost the T20I series 4-1 against Australia in February 2022, Nissaka broke the record of the Sri Lankan batsman who scored the most runs in a T20I match series against Australia, scoring 184 runs in the 5 matches.
+Even though Sri Lanka lost the T20I series 4-1 against Australia in February 2022, Nissaka broke the record for runs scored by a Sri Lankan batsman in a T20I match series against Australia, scoring 184 runs in the 5 matches.